psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 the flyer fllew out, & the speare brake;
 he stroke a ffoote into the wall of stone,
 a bolder Barren was there neuer none.
-" soft," said the carle, "thow was tó radd. `[furious, O. Fr. roide. — Skeat.
+"soft," said the carle, "thow was tó radd. `[furious, O. Fr. roide. — Skeat.
 Roide, rough, fierce, violent. — Cotgrave.
 A.S. hraed, swift, quick, rush. — F.]` "
 "I did but, Sir, as you me bade."
-" if thou had hitt me as thou had ment,
+"if thou had hitt me as thou had ment,
 thou had raught me a ffell dint. `[Pork.
 MS. puts Gawaine's supper after this, and brings the Carle's daughter in to harp and sing to them.
 She is prettily described, has the gold-wire hair so much admired in early times, and "Owyre alle þe halle ganne sche leme, As hit were a sonwe-beme."
 Madden's Syr Gawayne, p.
 199. — F.]` "
 they carle tooke Gawaine by the hand,
 & both into a Chamber they wend;